 We receive state government funding to provide legal services for state law matters, and federal government funding to provide the legal services designated in the National Partnership Agreement on Legal Assistance Services.

-Our services include community legal education, information and referral, advice and minor assistance, lawyer assisted dispute resolution, duty lawyer services, and litigation services.
+Our services include community legal education, information and referral, advice and minor assistance, duty lawyer services, lawyer assisted dispute resolution and litigation services.
 Our services are provided across a range of areas of law including crime, family, child protection, child support, domestic violence, social security, consumer protection and anti-discrimination.

-Our work contributes to the Queensland Government’s objective of revitalising frontline services.
-We deliver vital legal services to disadvantaged Queenslanders who cannot afford to engage a lawyer.
-Many of our programs, like our advice services, child protection program, domestic violence services, and consumer protection services, are helping to break the cycle of disadvantage for Queenslanders.
+Our work contributes to the Queensland Government’s objectives of delivering quality frontline services and building safe, caring and connected communities.
+We deliver vital legal services to financially disadvantaged people who cannot afford to engage a lawyer.
+Many of our programs, like our advice services, child protection program, domestic violence services and consumer protection services, are helping to break the cycle of disadvantage for Queenslanders.